 Cumberland Valley is home to some of the best auto experiences in the country, including the world-famous car shows at the Carlisle Fairgrounds, which run from April through October.
 During the colder winter months, auto enthusiasts can get their "racing fix" at Motorama, held inside at the nearby Farm Show Complex in Harrisburg.
 The nation's largest all-indoor motorsports event features one million square feet of racing action.
 Highlights include:

 - Go-Kart racing: An entire hall is dedicated to action-packed racing for go-kart enthusiasts.
 Racers from all over the east coast battle it out on the oval course, a flat concrete surface approximately 1/10 of a mile

-- Robot conflict: Handmade, remote-controlled robots, weighing between 3 and 30 pounds, fight their opponents in a high-tech arena by using a variety of weapons and tactical actions.
+- Robot conflict: Handmade, remote-controlled robots weighing between 3 and 30 pounds fight their opponents in a high-tech arena using various weapons and tactical actions.

 While you are here, explore automotive history with a trip to the Antique Automobile Club of America Museum in Hershey, where you can find interactive exhibits and displays featuring vintage vehicles from the 1890s to the 1980s.
 Or, stop by the Rolls Royce Museum, a hidden gem in Mechanicsburg, only a short 20-minute drive from the Farm Show Complex.
 Here you can take a short self-guided tour to see classic Rolls Royce and Bentley motorcars.
-Guests are welcome to open doors and check out the interiors in order to see and appreciate the quality craftsmanship of these vehicles.
+Guests are welcome to open doors and check out the interiors to see and appreciate the quality craftsmanship of these vehicles.
 (All tours at the Rolls Royce Museum must be scheduled in advance and are by appointment only.
 Call 717-795-9400.)

 If you are looking for a place to stay, Cumberland Valley's numerous lodging options make it easy for you to find a hotel that fits every style and budget.